Kunstbanause/Last64/last64_bloom/TASKS.md

     - etc...
 - Fix title image behind debug start menu
 - Show a little icon left of the upgrade in the upgrade menu
-- XP Bar flash in the actual size of gain xp, not fixed size?
-- Get rid of press A to play state.
-Show the text when no second player has joined yet in the round instead (top right corner)
 - Intro with camera movement
-- levels with custom enemy wave setup
+- Our different levels should feature custom enemy wave setups
 - Settings menu: Music, marble background, etc...
 - Colored debug text (Should work with the font styles)
 - Player Light (Currently the shapes are not affected by light)